jharrilim/jharrilim.github.io_gatsby/_posts/2019-04-02-WhyGraphQL.md

 ### Well, what is it?

-GraphQL is a way to bring more control to cliemt applications by allowing them to define their own queries (akin to GETs) and their own mutatioms (akin to POSTs).
+GraphQL is a way to bring more control to client applications by allowing them to define their own queries (akin to GETs) and their own mutations (akin to POSTs).
 By allowing the client to specify everything upfront, you reduce network roundtrips.